Life in a Minute

 Given the quality of such data, we propose that this work may be repurposed as a projective interviewing method.
 A key improvement would be to allow participants to self-identify categories of personally valuable “life targets,” as self-designated categories would downplay any prescriptive intention and permit greater interpretability for the participant.
 Additionally, the receipt or idealized “life summary” artifact could be compared to actual behavioral evidence, similar to Anderson et al.’s “ethno-mining” approach: for example, participants could be asked to map their real online behavioral data with broader “life targets.”

-We offer “Life in a Minute” as a flexible, novel critical probe, enabling participants to reveal subjective perspectives and to make meaning about the value of time.
+We offer “Life in a Minute” as a novel approach to understanding subjective perspectives about the value of time.
 By introducing an interactive installation, we open a space for thinking more broadly about new methods of collecting data which may more accurately mirror real sentiment and lived experiences.